zeinkap/halal-bites-atl/README.md

   - Submit bug reports with screenshots
   - Automatic email notifications for reports
   - Image attachments for better context

+## Halal Status & Meat Types

+Restaurants can be marked as:

+- **Fully Halal**: All menu items are halal
+- **Zabiha**: Hand-cut zabiha meat is served (with details for chicken, lamb, beef, goat)
+- **Partially Halal**: Only some meats are halal.
+You can specify which of the following are halal:
+  - Chicken
+  - Lamb
+  - Beef
+  - Goat

+This information is visible in the restaurant cards and list, and can be set when adding or editing a restaurant (admin panel included).

 ## Tech Stack